Signed in as:

 It is an honor to move forward with Dr. Shulkin due to like-minds and mission to unite our Veteran and OrthoBiologic communities, having created the first-ever independent national network of solution-oriented science focusing solely on the immediate needs of our Veterans in pain.

-Former Member of the House of Representatives for the state of Alaska, Sharon Jackson has dedicated her career, as a Veteran, for Veterans in need.
+Former Member of the House of Representatives for the state of Alaska, Sharon Jackson has dedicated her career, as a Veteran, for Veterans in need, and is currently the Founder/Director of Alaska Rising, a movement to bring alternative solutions to Veterans in the state of Alaska.

 Jackson was born and raised in Philadelphia, PA and proudly served in the United States Army